-Eight distinct learning centers in this classroom enable children to explore, discover, and develop a range of essential skills.
+Eight distinct learning centers learning centers in this classroom enable children to explore, discover, and develop a range of essential skills.

 While developing hand-eye coordination and learning to be inventive, children also use counting, sorting, and patterning opportunities to build goal-setting and critical-thinking skills.